CPK Insurance

 Your industry classification is the single most important factor in determining your general liability premium.
 Insurance carriers group businesses into categories based on the type of work they perform and assign rates that reflect the historical frequency and severity of claims within each category.

 Office-based professional services such as accounting, consulting, marketing, and IT services are among the least expensive to insure.
-These businesses typically pay between $300 and $800 per year because they have minimal interaction with the public, no physical products, and a low likelihood of causing bodily injury or property damage through their operations.
+These businesses often cost less because they have minimal interaction with the public, no physical products, and a low likelihood of causing bodily injury or property damage through their operations.

-Retail businesses pay moderately more, with annual premiums usually falling between $500 and $2,000.
+Retail businesses pay moderately more.
 The higher cost reflects the risk of customer injuries on the premises and potential product liability claims.
 Restaurants and food service businesses face similar or slightly higher costs due to the additional risks of food-borne illness claims and kitchen-related injuries.

 Construction trades consistently have the highest general liability premiums.
-Electricians, plumbers, and HVAC contractors typically pay between $1,500 and $5,000 per year.
-General contractors, roofers, and demolition companies can see premiums of $5,000 to $20,000 or more, depending on the size and scope of their operations.
+Electricians, plumbers, and HVAC contractors typically pay more than many office-based businesses.
+General contractors, roofers, and demolition companies can see significantly higher premiums, depending on the size and scope of their operations.
 The construction industry generates a disproportionate share of liability claims due to the inherent physical dangers of the work and the potential for significant property damage.

 Manufacturing businesses fall in the middle to upper range, with costs heavily dependent on the type of product being manufactured and the potential for product liability claims.
-A company manufacturing medical devices, for example, will pay significantly more than one producing paper products.
-CPK Insurance has deep experience across all of these industries and can help you find the right carrier at the right price.
+A company manufacturing medical devices, for example, can pay significantly more than one producing paper products.
+Get quotes with the same limits and business description so you can compare options on a like-for-like basis.

 Factors That Affect Your Premium